Have you ever read a book that made you more overwhelmed than inspired?

-No matter how wonderful Yoga is supposed to be, if you don’t enjoy it and feel bored to death, exercise will become a chore to you.
+No matter how wonderful yoga is supposed to be, if you don’t enjoy it and feel bored to death, exercise will become a chore for you.

-It made a massive difference when I gave up following others and found my exercise routine that I enjoy doing.
+It made a massive difference when I gave up following others and found an exercise routine that I enjoy doing.

 Exercise plays a massive role in personal growth.

-So it’s super important you find the exercise you enjoy most, not getting swayed by what others do.
+So it’s super important that you find the exercise you enjoy most and not get swayed by what others do.